Generation in the Web

 let posY = 0;

 And let’s begin evaluating each of our commands.
 To do this, we’ll setup an interval that repeatedly shifts the top element from our list of commands, evaluates it, and repeats.
 Once we’re out of commands to evaluate, we’ll clear the interval.
+The whole invocation will be wrapped in a promise, to make it easy to await later on.
 Feel free to adjust the delay (or remove it entirely) in your version.

 // use the command list to execute each command with a small delay